 If you’re a leader, goals need to be set not only for yourself but also for your team members.
-Sometimes, it can be difficult to know where to start when setting these goals.
+Sometimes, it can be difficult to know where to start when setting these SMART goals for professional development.
 That’s why we’ve compiled a list of examples of SMART learning objectives, so you can clearly and concisely formulate your goals for success.

 Let’s say you want to develop a training course for your employees.
 This course can be taken by new hires, interns, contractual workers, or long-term employees.
 But, how do you check that your learners have completed their training?
 With completion rates, of course.
-This metric shows how many of your learners successfully finish a course they’re enrolled in.
+This example of objectives and goals shows how many of your learners successfully finish a course they’re enrolled in.
+But what are SMART objectives examples?
 Here’s an example of SMART learning objectives for reaching certain completion rates on your courses through SMART goal setting:

 If you don’t have a company training software for blended training yet, then consider using EdApp.
 On this platform, you can create courses, conduct instructor-led training, send notifications, track progress, and more.
 This training app is filled with features that encourage learners to engage with their learning more often, such as discussion forums, gamification through real prizes and leaderboards, and interactive lesson slides.

 Check out EdApp for free and start improving your course completion rates!